Atlanta DUI Defense Lawyer

 Have you been accused of driving under the influence?
 The first thing you should do is seek an experienced defense attorney to advocate for you.
 Time is of the essence in DUI cases, and it is best not to speak to law enforcement without first consulting a lawyer.
-If you have been arrested or stopped for a DUI, reach out to Mones Law Group, P.C. for legal representation.
+If you have been arrested or stopped for a DUI, reach out to Mones Law for legal representation.
 Attorney Stuart M. Mones is a trial lawyer who knows how to win, and he will put up an assertive fight against your DUI allegations.
-Let Mones Law Group, P.C. protect your driving privileges and help you out of your legal mess.
+Let Mones Law protect your driving privileges and help you out of your legal mess.

 What Constitutes a DUI in Georgia?

 Under Georgia law, it is illegal to drive or be in actual physical control of a vehicle while: